dozieu/cipsearch/README.md

     you will the be prompted with "Retrieving please wait...", After which the results will be Presented.

-    If you entered "yes" to "Create CSV file of results ?", a csv file will be created in same directory with filename "ipphones.csv"pi
+    If you entered "yes" to "Create CSV file of results ?", a csv file will be created in same directory with file name "ipphones.csv"

 Results
 =========